Flanders: Flemish independence

 For some inhabitants, Flanders is more than just a geographical area or the federal institutions (Flemish Community and Region).
 Supporters of the Flemish Movement even call it a nation and pursue Flemish independence, but most people (approximately 75%) living in Flanders say they are proud to be Belgian and opposed to the dissolution of Belgium.
 20% is even very proud, while some 25% are not proud and 8% is very not proud.
 Mostly students claim to be proud of their nationality, with 90% of them saying so.
 Of the people older than 55, 31% claim to be proud of being a Belgian.
 Particular opposition to secession comes from women, people employed in services, the highest social classes and people from big families.
 Strongest of all opposing the notion are housekeepers—both housewives and house husbands.

 In 2012, the Flemish government drafted a "Charter for Flanders" (Handvest voor Vlaanderen) of which the first article says "Vlaanderen is een deelstaat van de federale Staat België en maakt deel uit van de Europese Unie." ("Flanders is a component state of the federal State of Belgium and is part of the European Union").
-Although interpreted by many Flemish nationalists as a statement, this phrase is merely a quotation from the Belgian constitution and has no further legal value whatsoever.
+In 2025, Prime Minister De Wever expressed his desire to reunite with The Netherlands, calling the Belgian separation "a disaster".